stephane-caron/pymanoid/examples/README.md

 The environment is generated so as to make the locomotion task difficult.
-We solve it using a [multi-contact linear MPC](https://scaron.info/research/humanoids-2016.html) where the formulation is kept linear thanks to the pendular COM acceleration cone (see the other example below).
+We solve it using a [multi-contact linear MPC](https://scaron.info/research/humanoids-2016.html) where the formulation is kept linear thanks to the pendular COM acceleration cone.